310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 {% endbubble %}

 {% bubble Chiaki smilesoft %}
 Nope, not one bit!
-It’s true that 4piece is an individual contest, but there’s no way there’s anything wrong with helping one another, right?
+It’s true that 4piece is an individual competition, but there’s no way there’s anything wrong with helping one another, right?

 That was likely Tomoe’s own way of giving a firm pep talk.
 Although, his wording was pretty harsh…